automl/neps/README.md

 [![License](https://img.shields.io/pypi/l/neural-pipeline-search?color=informational)](LICENSE)
 [![Tests](https://github.com/automl/neps/actions/workflows/tests.yaml/badge.svg)](https://github.com/automl/neps/actions)

-Welcome to NePS, a powerful and flexible Python library for hyperparameter optimization (HPO) and neural architecture search (NAS) with its primary goal: enable HPO and NAS for deep learners!
+Welcome to NePS, a powerful and flexible Python library for hyperparameter optimization (HPO) and neural architecture search (NAS) with its primary goal: **make HPO and NAS usable for deep learners in practice**.

-NePS houses recently published and also well-established algorithms that can all be run massively parallel on distributed setups, with tools to analyze runs, restart runs, etc., all tailored to the needs of deep learning experts.
+NePS houses recently published and also well-established algorithms that can all be run massively parallel on distributed setups, with tools to analyze runs, restart runs, etc., all **tailored to the needs of deep learning experts**.

 Take a look at our [documentation](https://automl.github.io/neps/latest/) for all the details on how to use NePS!